m1gwings/summaries/naml/cheatsheet.md

 - the **second-to-last axis** is printed from **top to bottom**,
 - the **rest** are also printed from **top to bottom**, with each slice separated from the next by an **empty line**.

-One-dimensional arrays are then printed as rows, bidimensionals as matrices, and tridimensionals as lists of matrices:
+One-dimensional arrays are then printed as rows, bidimensional as matrices, and tridimensional as lists of matrices:
 ```
 a = np.array([[[1, 2], [3, 4]],
               [[5, 6], [7, 8]]])